conan-io/docs/reference/generators/premake.rst

 .. container:: out_reference_box

     This is the reference page for ``premake`` generator.
-    Go to :ref:`Integrations/premake<premake>` if you want to learn how to integrate your project or recipes with premake.
+    Go to :ref:`Integrations/premake<premake>` if you want to learn how to integrate your project or recipes with Premake.

-Generates a file name *conanbuildinfo.premake.lua* that can be used for your premake builds (both premake 4 and premake 5 are supported).
+Generates a file name *conanbuildinfo.premake.lua* that can be used for your Premake builds (both Premake 4 and 5 are supported).

 The file contains: